Interim-class student feedback is one of UQ's course and teaching quality enhancement mechanisms.

 It enables you to check in with your students, receive timely feedback and implement evidence-based changes that will make a difference to the current cohort before their course finishes.

-ITaLI aims to empower staff to run instant polls or surveys for interim-class student feedback by leveraging existing tools and resources listed below.
-If you wish to pilot any of these tools, our eLearning advisers and the Evaluations team are happy to provide advice and technical support.
+ITaLI aims to empower staff to run instant polls or surveys for informal in-class student feedback by leveraging existing tools and resources listed below.
+If you wish to pilot any of these tools, our eLearning advisers and the Student Surveys and Evaluations Team are happy to provide advice and technical support.
+You can also request help and other personalised support services from elsewhere in ITaLI.

-Below is a draft semester-based timeline to help you plan and administer interim-class student feedback surveys prior to SECaT evaluations.
+Below is a draft semester-based timeline to help you plan and administer informal student feedback surveys prior to SECaT evaluations.

 Interim-semester breakAnalyse data/pull-out findings and discuss them with your colleagues and supervisor